cuckoosandbox/cuckoo/docs/book/src/customization/machinemanagers.rst

 	 Storage: Dir Disk Filesystem SCSI Multipath iSCSI LVM
 	 Miscellaneous: Nodedev AppArmor Secrets Debug Readline Modular

-What you need is the line ``Hypervisors``, if you don't found your virtualization technology here, you have to recompile LibVirt from scratch.
+If you don't find your virtualization technology in the list of ``Hypervisors``, you will need to recompile LibVirt with the specific support for the missing one.